 Washoe County Medical Society

 From the time he was a young boy growing up in Reno, Nevada, Timothy Dooley imagined himself as a physician.
-With a surgeon father, he saw up close how one person could positively impact the life of another.
+With a surgeon father, he saw firsthand how one person could positively and dramatically impact the life of another.

 For Dr. Dooley, the hand offers both variety and complexity that he finds rewarding.
 Orthopaedic hand specialists not only treat bone injury, they also address hand-related artery, nerve and soft tissue challenges, requiring more extensive training.
 After his orthopaedic residency, Dr. Dooley completed a hand surgery fellowship at the world-renowned Christine M. Kleinert Institute in Louisville, Kentucky.